jschuur/sheetfig/README.md

 # Sheetfig

-Store your data in a Google Sheet and download it to JSON.
+Store your config data in a Google Sheet and download it to JSON files.
 What could possibly go wrong?

 ## Overview

-Sheetfig is a command line utility to intelligently download data from a Google spreadsheet to local JSON files.
-This lets you use Google Sheets as a mini CMS and then export it into JSON config files.
+Sheetfig is a command line utility to intelligently download data from a Google spreadsheet to local JSON files, allowing you to use Google Sheets as a mini CMS.
 The rows of a sheet become objects in an array with the columns as its properties.

 It uses [spreadsheet-to-json](https://www.npmjs.com/package/spreadsheet-to-json) under the hood to hit the Google Drive API, but adds additional niceties to determine what data gets exported: